dariux/icefield/README.md

 Icefield is intended for *simple* backup and administration of large files using Amazon Glacier.
 Don't use it for anything important yet, it has not been tested (use bakthat or glacier-cli instead)

-I intend to add automatic inventory bookkeeping through SimpleDB or DynamoDB in the future.
+I intend to add automatic inventory bookkeeping through SimpleDB in the future.